Blood Alcohol Levels and Their Effects

 If you drink, it’s essential to do so responsibly and always have a designated driver.
 Drinking too much alcohol can lead to serious health problems, including liver damage and addiction.

-There are many risks associated with drinking too much alcohol.
+There are many risks associated with drinking large amounts of alcohol.
 One of the most well-known effects of alcohol is that it can impair your motor function, making it difficult to walk or drive.
 This is because alcohol affects the part of the brain that controls movement.
-As your BAC increases, your coordination and reflexes will worsen, and you’ll be more likely to make mistakes or have accidents.

-Some more common side effects can include:
+Some more common side effects of drinking too many alcoholic beverages can include: (9)

 - Dizziness